Updated: August 6. 2019

 In the gym, you should alternate your 3 days of HIIT between running on the treadmill, rowing on the rowing machine and doing kettlebell swings.

-You will be training with weights four times per week, using an upper and lower body split routine.
-You will be performing most sets in the 8-10 range, with some extra sets of 20 reps to skyrocket your metabolism.
+You will be completing weight training four times per week, using an upper and lower body split routine.
+You will be performing most sets in the 8-10 range, with some extra sets of 20 reps (at slightly lower weight) to skyrocket your metabolism.

 Here are the two workouts that you will alternate over the four training days: